DavidABau/Human-AI-Coherence-Corpus/README.md

 ### The aim is simple:

-to support human coherence, clarity, meaning stability, and ethical participation in reality — especially in the presence of powerful cognitive tools like AI.
+To support human coherence, clarity, meaning stability, and ethical participation in reality — especially in the presence of powerful cognitive tools like AI.

 * It is not a doctrine.
 * It is not a belief system.